saksham-uw/saksham-uw/README.md

 # Saksham Sharma

-A 19 year old Python developer, pursuing BCS at Universit of Waterloo.
+A 19 year old Python developer, pursuing BCS at University of Waterloo.
 I'm an AI/ML enthusiast, and have a keen interest in robotics.

 ![Saksham's Github Stats](https://github-readme-stats.vercel.app/api?username=saksham-uw&show_icons=true&theme=dracula)